1031 Exchange Commercial

 For substantial tax savings when eventually selling 1031 investment property, I always recommend Cost Segregation Studies to clients before acquisition.

+Cost Segregation is an IRS-approved method accelerating depreciation deductions on shorter-life components of commercial property.
 This includes elements with faster depreciation than standard 27.5 or 39 year real estate schedules.
 Think lighting, carpeting, cabinets, outdoor landscaping, security systems, etc.

 By legally reclassifying these assets into shorter 5, 7, and 15-year schedules, substantial tax deductions are accelerated to the front end of ownership.
 This shields more income when the property is eventually sold.